scalacenter/scala-3-migration-guide/docs/incompatibilities/contextual-abstractions.md

 def foo[A <% Long](a: A): Long = a
 ```

-In Scala 2.13 we get:
+In this example we get:

 ```text
 -- Error: src/main/scala/view-bound.scala:2:12